J. P. Crawford: 2024

 Crawford dealt with injuries and offensive regression in 2024.
-Three weeks into the season, he was placed on the injured list with an oblique strain, sidelining him for a month.
-He hit poorly before the injury, with an on-base plus slugging of .598 in his first 23 games, down from .818 in all of 2023.
-He was hit by a pitch from former teammate Tyler Anderson on July 22, breaking his pinkie and missing another month of the season.
-He returned to the injured list, coming back on August 28.
+Three weeks into the season, he was placed on the injured list (IL) with an oblique strain, sidelining him for a month.
+He hit poorly before the injury, with a .598 on-base plus slugging in his first 23 games, down from .818 in 2023.
+He was hit by a pitch from former teammate Tyler Anderson on July 22, breaking his pinkie and missing another month.
+He returned to the IL, coming back on August 28.
 In the final month of the season, he was moved from the leadoff spot back to the bottom of the lineup.
 He finished the season batting .202 with 9 home runs and 52 walks in 105 games.

-2025: return to playoffs
+2025–2026

-After the first month of the season, Crawford was moved back up to the leadoff spot and hit his franchise-record third first-pitch home run on May 4.
+After the first month of the 2025 season, Crawford was moved back up to the leadoff spot and hit his franchise-record third first-pitch home run on May 4.
 On July 10, he set a franchise record for games played at shortstop, surpassing Alex Rodriguez.
 Crawford homered in that game.
 However, he returned to the bottom of the batting order at the end of July.
 On August 1, he hit a walk-off home run to beat the Rangers.
-In late August, Crawford became the longest tenured current Mariner, following the team's release of Dylan Moore.
+In late August, Crawford became the longest tenured current Mariner, after the team released Dylan Moore.
 Crawford finished the regular season batting .265/.352/.370 with 12 home runs, 58 RBI, and a career-high 8 stolen bases.
 He ranked in the top 10 in the AL in walks, singles, and sacrifice bunts.
 Crawford again rated as a below average defensive shortstop, according to advanced metrics.

 Crawford pulled a home run in Game 3 of the ALDS against the Detroit Tigers.
-In Game 5, Crawford singled and scored the winning run in the bottom of the 15th inning, sending the Mariners to the ALCS for the first time since 2001.
+In Game 5, Crawford singled and scored the winning run in the bottom of the 15th inning, sending the Mariners to the AL Championship Series for the first time since 2001.

+Crawford began the 2026 season on the IL with a sore right shoulder, returning to the roster for the team's first road trip.